-The Graduate School permits up to 6 semester hours of graduate credit to be transferred from another accredited institution.
+The university's Graduate School permits up to 6 semester hours of graduate credit be transferred from another accredited institution.
+The credits must be from a comparable graduate program, and the classes must be comparable to courses taught at the University of Utah.
+Transfer courses must be approved by the Director of Graduate Studies to be counted toward a political science graduate degree.
 Transfer credits cannot be accepted if they were used toward a degree at the previous institution.
-A student must have received at least a B in a course to be eligible for transfer credit.
+Also, a student must have earned at least a B in a course to be eligible for transfer credit.
 The student is responsible for providing sufficient information about the content of the course(s) for the supervisory committee to make an appropriate decision.
-The student must verify that Graduate Admissions has received an official transcript with the course(s) in question.
-Transfer credits applied to the degree must be listed along with University of Utah credits on the Application to Candidacy form.
+The student must verify that the Office of Graduate Admissions has received an official transcript listing the course(s).
+Transfer credits applied to the degree must be included along with University of Utah credits on the "Program of Study."
+When the Office of Graduate Records receives the "Program of Study," they will check the student's record to verify that the course(s) appears on an official transcript and was not used toward another degree.
+Getting credit for transfer courses is separate from having courses waived, or substituted, by the department.
+If a course requirement is waived by the Department of Political Science, it does not necessarily mean the student will get transfer credit for having completed that course, unless the student files the transfer credit paperwork with the Office of Graduate Admissions.

-VI.
-Grades
+6. Grades